fourier/ppath/README.md

 [![Build Status](https://travis-ci.org/fourier/ppath.svg?branch=master)](https://travis-ci.org/fourier/ppath)
 # A Common Lisp implementation of the Python's os.path module
-Work in progress!!!

 The intention of this package is to reimplemenent all the functions from Python's **path** module in Common Lisp.
-Author personally likes the design of this module and therefore decided to implement it.

 Supported [tested] compilers: LispWorks (6.1PE and 7.0), CCL, SBCL.
 Tested on the following platforms:

 ### Windows
-- Clozure CLVersion 1.11-r16635  (WindowsX8664)
+- Clozure CL Version 1.11-r16635  (WindowsX8664)
 - LispWorks 6.1.1 Personal Edition 32bit
 - LispWorks 7.0 Hobbyist Edition 32bit
 - SBCL 1.3.15